ksmith042/hello-world/README.md

 # hello-world
-Play time
+Work time
 Going through a git tutorial
 direct change in master
-changes in remote repo
+changes in remote repository
+here is a fix